Windows OS Hub

 Getting Kerberos Token Size with PowerShell Script

-Windows don’t have a handy built-in tool that allows you to get the Kerberos token size for a specific user.
+Windows doesn’t have a handy built-in tool that allows you to get the Kerberos token size for a specific user.
 To get the current Kerberos ticket size, you can use the Powershell script CheckMaxTokenSize.ps1 (the script was originally written by Tim Springston and uploaded to the script gallery on TechNet).
 But now the script is not available there, so I copied it to my GitHub repository (https://github.com/maxbakhub/winposh/blob/main/CheckMaxTokenSize.ps1).

 The script allows you to get the current size of the specified user’s token, the number of security groups in which it is included, the number of SIDs stored in the user’s SIDHistory, and whether the account is trusted for delegation.